-- Stop by Christine Falls on your drive up from the southwest entrance (there is a small parking lot and a very short walk down to the lookout).
+- Stop by Christine Falls and Narada Falls on your drive up from the southwest entrance.
+They are both a very short walk and offer stunning views!

 - Enjoy the mountain views from Reflection Lakes (the name comes from the beautiful reflection of Mount Rainier you get on a still day).